Department of Molecular Biology

 Related, brief history

-(Hironori Kawakami, Ph.D., a previous Reseach Associate is currently an Uehara Foundation (later, a JSPS) post-doctoral fellow in Dr. Bruce Stillman Laboratory of CSHL.) ---> Assistant Professor from March 2012--->Associate Professor of Sanyo Onoda-City University
+(Hironori Kawakami, Ph.D., a previous Reseach Associate ---> an Uehara Foundation (later, a JSPS) post-doctoral fellow in Dr. Bruce Stillman Laboratory of CSHL ---> Assistant Professor from March 2012--->Associate Professor of Sanyo Onoda-City University

-(Msayuki Su'etsugu, Ph.D., a previous Reseach Associate is currently a JSPS post-doctoral fellow in Dr. Jeff Errington Laboratory.) ---> Assistant Professor from October 2011 ----> From April 2013, Associate Professor of Rikkyo University
+(Msayuki Su'etsugu, Ph.D., a previous Reseach Associate ---> a JSPS post-doctoral fellow in Dr. Jeff Errington Laboratory of Newcastle University (UK) ---> Assistant Professor from October 2011 ----> From April 2013, Associate Professor of Rikkyo University ----> Professor of Rikkyo University

-(Kazuyuki Fujimitsu, Ph.D., a previous Reseach Associate is currently a post-doctoral fellow in Dr. Yamano Laboratory in UCL Cancer Institute, University College London .)
+(Kazuyuki Fujimitsu, Ph.D., a previous Reseach Associate ----> a post-doctoral fellow in Dr. Yamano Laboratory in UCL Cancer Institute, University College London .)

-(Shogo Ozaki, Ph.D., a previous Reseach Associate is currently an Uehara Foundation post-doctoral fellow in Dr. Urs Jenal Laboratory in Biozentrum of University of Basel.) ----> Associate Professor
+(Shogo Ozaki, Ph.D., a previous Reseach Associate ----> an Uehara Foundation post-doctoral fellow in Dr. Urs Jenal Laboratory in Biozentrum of University of Basel ----> Associate Professor (present)

-(Kenji Keyamura, Ph.D., a previous Reseach Associate is currently an Assistant Professor of Gakushuin University in Tokyo.)
+(Kenji Keyamura, Ph.D., a previous Reseach Associate ----> an Assistant Professor of Gakushuin University in Tokyo

 Research

 In the cell cycle progression, chromosomal DNA is replicated only once at a specific time by the carefully controlled molecular switch for replicational initiation.
 If this regulation is interfered with, various cell defects occur, such as abnormal chromosomes, inhibition of cell division, and growth of abnormal cells.
 Thus, a study on this regulatory mechanism is of significance as a basis for the developments of antibiotics and anticancer drugs.
-We have shown that a protein (DnaA) initiating E. coli chromosomal replication is inactivated by timely and direct interaction with a subunit (beta subunit) of chromosomal replicase (DNA polymerase III holoenzyme).
+We have shown that a protein (DnaA) initiating E. coli chromosomal replication is inactivated by timely and direct interaction with a subunit (beta subunit) of the chromosomal replicase (DNA polymerase III holoenzyme).
 This interaction depends on loading the subunit onto DNA.
 This conformational change occurs for the nucleotide-polymerizing action of the replicase after the initiation reaction by DnaA.
-Thus, during the cell cycle, the initiation protein is most likely inactivated just after initiation of chromosomal replication in this manner.
+Thus, during the cell cycle, the initiation protein is inactivated after initiation of chromosomal replication in a DNA replication-coupled feedback manner.
 We have termed this regulatory system RIDA (Regulatory inactivation of DnaA).
-Reactivation of DnaA will occur before the next round of the replication cycle.
-We are investigating the molecular mechanisms in this DnaA-activity cycle including timely inactivation and activation.
+In addition, we have also shown that the chromosomal DNA element (datA) is activated in a specific time after replication initiation for inactivating DnaA.
+Reactivation of DnaA occurs before the next round of the replication cycle, as we have shown that the chromosomal DNA element (DARS2) is activated in a timely manner for re-activating DnaA.
+We are further investigating molecular mechanisms in this DnaA-activity cycle including timely inactivation and activation, in addition to molecular mechanisms in replication initiation sustained by higher-order complexes including DnaA and the chromosomal replication orign oriC.
+We have shown that localized DNA bending (looping) in oriC promotes DnaA-dependent DNA unwinding (ssDUE recruitment mechanism).

 Important references